Neural Volume Super-Resolution: Super-Resolving Neural Volumes

 \subsection{Implementation Details}

-Our decoder model $D$ (both coarse and fine models) computes the density value for each point $p$ by processing the concatenated feature vectors $v_p$ from the $3$ positional planes using $8$ consecutive fully-connected layers with $128$ channels and a skip connection every $3$ layers.
-We use the same architecture for computing the corresponding radiance value, with the exception that we feed it with the concatenation of all 4 feature vectors queried from all 4 planes $P\in{\cal P}_s$.
-We employ feature planes with $C=48$ channels, and a resolution of $N=200$ or $N=800$ for positional planes representing scenes captured at $100$ or $400$ pixels image resolution, respectively.
-The resolution of our view-direction plane $P_\text{dir}$ is set to $N_\text{dir}=32$ in all cases.
+In both of our decoder models $D_c$ and $D_f$, we calculate the density value $\sigma$ corresponding to each 3D point $p$ using fully-connected, $128$ channel, $4$ layer MLPs, which take as input the average of the positional feature vectors $v_p$.
+For computing the corresponding radiance values $\{r,g,b\}$ we feed the concatenation of all $4$ (including the view-direction) feature vectors $v_p$ into MLPs with identical characteristics.
+We use $C=48$ channels and a spatial resolution of $N=200$ for our low-resolution positional feature planes learned from scenes captured at $100$ pixels, and set the view-direction feature plane $P_\text{dir}$ resolution to $N_\text{dir}=32$.
 For our SR model $F$ we use the architecture from EDSR~\cite{lim2017edsr} with $32$ residual blocks and $256$ channels.